wlbr/advent_of_code_2020/day13/README.md

 However, with so many bus IDs in your list, surely the actual earliest timestamp will be larger than 100000000000000!

-What is the earliest timestamp such that all of the listed bus IDs depart at offsets matching their positions in the list?
+__What is the earliest timestamp such that all of the listed bus IDs depart at offsets matching their positions in the list?__

->
+> Your puzzle answer was 760171380521445.
 >
->
+> Both parts of this puzzle are complete!
+They provide two gold stars: **